 There is still some uncertainty about how further regulation may play out as the U.S. government grapples with other high priority issues following the 2020 election.
 So far, significant drug pricing reform has been excluded from recent bills advancing through the House and Senate.
 The uncertainty around policy presents challenges for this sector as it seeks to optimize deployment of capital and other resources.
+The second half of 2021 is expected to continue the return to strong levels of merger and acquisition (M&A) activity seen in recent years.
 While headwinds and tailwinds exist, we believe the need to optimize portfolios and innovate will lead sector participants to deploy capital through M&A.